jdebug/JDebug/README.md

 ## Description ##
 JDebug is the Java Debugging Sublime Text plugin.
 It uses the Remote debugging features of JDB command.

+## More Details

+Get More Information from <http://blog.jdebugger.com/2015/02/jdebug-java-debugging-plugin-for.html>

 ## Usage ##
 **This is a beta version tested in Weblogic 11g(Windows and Ubuntu 14.04) with Sublime Text 2 & 3 and Java 1.6.0_29**